 Management and maintenance of all on-premise equipment and associated software.

 Asset Register is maintained (devices provisioned/ repaired/ destroyed) and available to AsIAm.
+Note: AsIAm does not currently hold a comprehensive asset register; this must be built and maintained by the MSP from the outset of the Term.
+Tenderers should describe their proposed approach to establishing and maintaining the Asset Register.

 Software licence management: managing the procurement and allocation of licences and ensuring compliance with licensing obligations (AsIAm will own the licences).